Just a moment...

 Cases where this provision is explicitly mentioned in the judgment/order text; may not be exhaustive.
 To view the complete list of cases mentioning this section, Click here.

-Issues: (i) whether the amalgamated company could claim set-off of accumulated losses of the amalgamating company under the Kerala Agricultural Income Tax Act, 1991; (ii) whether the approval of the amalgamation scheme and reliance on the principle recognised in Dalmia Power Ltd. entitled the appellant to such set-off; and (iii) whether the claim was barred because the losses were beyond the statutory carry-forward period of eight years.
+Issues: (i) Whether the amalgamated company could claim set-off of accumulated losses of the amalgamating company under the Kerala Agricultural Income Tax Act, 1991; (ii) Whether the scheme of amalgamation and the ruling in Dalmia Power Ltd. enabled such set-off despite the absence of notice to the State and the expiry of the eight-year carry-forward period.

-Issue (i): whether the amalgamated company could claim set-off of accumulated losses of the amalgamating company under the Kerala Agricultural Income Tax Act, 1991.
+Issue (i): Whether the amalgamated company could claim set-off of accumulated losses of the amalgamating company under the Kerala Agricultural Income Tax Act, 1991.

 Full Summary is available for active users!